-At Manipal Hospitals which is one of best skin hospitals in Jaipur, everything from common acne, acne scar removal, recurrent tinea infection, melasma, tanning, brightening & lighting of whole body, sexual weakness, STDs, laser hair removal, skin allergies to more complex problems such as skin cancers, dermatitis, psoriasis and immune-related skin diseases are dealt with care, compassion and consummate skill.
+At Manipal Hospitals which is one of best skin hospital in Jaipur, everything from common acne, acne scar removal, recurrent tinea infection, melasma, tanning, brightening & lighting of whole body, sexual weakness, STDs, laser hair removal, skin allergies to more complex problems such as skin cancers, dermatitis, psoriasis and immune-related skin diseases are dealt with care, compassion and consummate skill.
 Along with a new found confidence, thousands of patients from around the world have found long-lasting solutions to their varied dermatological problems at Manipal Hospitals.

 Who is a Dermatologist?

 A Dermatologist is a medical expert who offers treatment of diseases of the skin, hair, and nails.
 Skin mirrors the health of the body and is the most visible organ.
 If someone is experiencing any significant problem with their skin, consulting a dermatologist is advisable.

 The conditions treated by medical dermatologists include leg ulcers, leukoderma, psoriasis, acne, blackheads, moles, hair loss, shingles, xerosis and eczema.